Danil-V-Silin/CancerPPIr/docs/output_interpretation_guide.md

 When reporting a candidate protein, include the following information:

-1. its rank or `candidate_score`;
+1. Its rank or `candidate_score`;
-2. the main topology metric supporting prioritization;
+2. The main topology metric supporting prioritization;
-3. the expression-level evidence supplied in the input table;
+3. The expression-level evidence supplied in the input table;
-4. the Louvain module and final module label;
+4. The Louvain module and final module label;
-5. the label confidence and warning status;
+5. The label confidence and warning status;
-6. the most relevant interpretable enrichment terms or marker support.
+6. The most relevant interpretable enrichment terms or marker support.

 A concise reporting sentence should link the candidate to its evidence: